Menu

 In this sense, quantum physics encompasses a variety of theories and principles that explain the behavior of particles and systems at very small scales.

-It is the most fundamental and widely known quantum theory, and it establishes the principles and equations that govern the behavior of particles at the microscopic level.
+It is the most fundamental and widely known quantum theory, and establishes the principles and equations that govern the behavior of particles at the microscopic level.